 Hiking San Juan Island National Historical Park

-South Beach and Fourth of July Beach, located in the American Camp on the south of the island, are favorites among visitors.
+South Beach and Fourth of July Beach along with Cattle Point Lighthouse, located in the American Camp on the south of the island, are favorites among visitors.

 On the north end of San Juan Island is Roche Harbor, with its historic Hotel de Haro, built in 1886.
 Once a bunkhouse for men who worked in the lime kilns, it is now a resort and popular wedding destination.